miguelzeph/interview-questions/index.md

 ##### possible answers
 - Yes, I can start immetiately

-- Yes, in this moment I'm unemployed because I just arrived here and I have one hundred percent my time free.
+- Yes, in this moment I'm unemployed because I just arrived here and I have one hundred percent of my time free then I can join right know in the company